Youssou Diop

 Youssou Diop (born 5 May 1980) is a Senegalese retired footballer.

 England

-Continuing his career at Kidderminster Harriers from August to November 2004, Diop was described as 'fast' and mobile' and was on target twice, with both goals coming in preseason, including a long shot to go down 2–1 to Gloucester.
-However, he refused treatment from physiotherapist Jim Conway despite receiving an injury at Grimsby's Blundell Park ground on 20 November.
-Conway stated that fans were making spurious claims about the incident, exaggerating the facts as a result.
+Continuing his career at Kidderminster Harriers from August to November 2004, Diop was described as 'fast' and mobile' and was on target twice, with both goals coming in preseason, including a long shot in a 2–1 loss to Gloucester.
+He refused treatment from physiotherapist Jim Conway or to get on the stretcher despite receiving an injury at Grimsby's Blundell Park ground on 20 November.
+On that day, an injured Diop had hobbled half the length of the pitch, from the goal-line to the tunnel, and did not speak to the physiotherapist.
+Conway stated later that the fans were making spurious claims about the incident.